 How Do I Find the Owner of an LLC in Utah?

 You can find the owner of an LLC in Utah by using the Secretary of State business search tool.
 Other information that will be made available to you includes the Certificate of Existence, management team, registered agent, its filing number, and the entity type.

 How Do I Add a DBA to My LLC in Utah?

 Can I Search a Utah LLC by Their EIN?

 Utah LLC Lookup

-If you're in the process of filing for a new LLC and don't know what to call your business, we recommend searching for a name before completing your legal documentation.
+If you're in the process of starting a new LLC in Utah and don't know what to call your business, we recommend searching for a name before completing your legal documentation.